resource-watch/slate/source/includes/api/_vocabulary.md

 This set of endpoints will allow you to delete a single vocabulary and its tags, for a resource.

-As a query param, you can optionally provide a `app` or `application` values, to identify the application of the vocabulary to delete - by default, `rw` is assumed.
+As a query param, you can optionally provide an `app` or `application` values, to identify the application of the vocabulary to delete - by default, `rw` is assumed.

 Assuming the operation was successful, the response will contain a list of all vocabularies and their respective tags